 Mt.
 Fuji straddles the boundary of Yamanashi and Shizuoka Prefectures of central Honshu, the main island of Japan.
 It is located about 100 km west of the Tokyo metropolitan area and on clear days is visible from Tokyo!
 When you stand on the observatory decks of for example the red-white Tokyo Tower and Japan’s tallest structure TOKYO SKYTREE, you can see Mount Fuji when it is sunny!

 When is the best time to climb Mt.
 Fuji?

 The official climbing season of Mt.
-Fuji lasts from early July to the beginning of September, when the weather is relatively mild, huts are operating, and the public transportation runs (frequently).
+Fuji generally lasts from early July to the beginning of September, when the weather is relatively mild, huts are operating, and the public transportation runs (frequently).
 Mt.
 Fuji is especially crowded on weekends from mid July to late August, with a peak in Obon Week.
 It is not unusual to see continuous lines of people climbing, queuing to reach the summit!
 If you can to try avoid climbing Mount Fuji during Obon Week if you prefer a quieter time.

 Climbing Mount Fuji off-season

 While some experienced hikers choose to climb Mount Fuji outside of the climbing season, we highly discourage you to do so.
 Outside of the climbing season the huts are closed and the weather conditions can de extreme.
 Even if there is no snow on the top of Mount Fuji, the temperature can drop far below zero from October onwards.

 The hiking season lasts longer from the lower half of Mount.
 Fuji.
 The best time to visit is in spring when you can enjoy dynamic nature with sakura and other flowers in full bloom.
 To get the most out of your experience we recommend you to join a tour.
 The guide will teach you all about the historical and cultural heritage of Mt.
 Fuji.